shankarbhola/Java-Notes-by-Pankaj-Sir/01-30 Core/10_core 11-12-23 this()_inheritance.md

 # OOPS #
 ## Inheritance ##
-Here we inherit the members of parent class to child class so that we can refuse these members.
+Here we inherit the members of parent class to child class so that we can reuse these members.

 ```java
 package p1;